-On private property, storm building sewers and private sewers shall be provided with cleanouts/maintenance holes, in accordance with Part 7 of the OBC.
-Cleanout/maintenance holes shall be located off the right-of-way.
+PDC Cleanouts are not permitted.
+On private property, storm building sewers and private sewers shall be provided with inspection maintenance holes, in accordance with Part 7 of the OBC.
+Inspection maintenance holes shall be located off the right-of-way.